r3c/creep/README.md

 your project (by scanning file system or Git history) then ask you again to confirm.
 Enter `Y` and Creep will deploy your project to directory `/tmp/creep-quickstart`.

-For now "deployment" actually means "copy", since our configuration specifies a local deployment directory.
-You noticed this deployment also was full one, not an incremental one.
-This is because we were deploying to this location for the first time so no information was available about previous revision.

 Now if you try to execute creep again you'll see a message saying no action is required.
 Deployment location now contains an up-to-date version of your project